Revised: June 2023

 - Any individual or for-profit organization, business, agency, or institution that provide services to the counseling, admission, or financial aid professions in support of Illinois students in the transition to postsecondary education.

-- Any individual currently enrolled in or recently graduated from a postsecondary, graduate, or professional program at an accredited two- or four-year college, university, or other not-for-profit postsecondary educational institution, and who, in the opinion of the Executive Board, is in accord with the purposes of IACAC and does not qualify for membership under Section 1 of Article 1.
+- Any individual currently enrolled in or recently graduated from a postsecondary, graduate, or professional program at an accredited two- or four-year college, university, or other not-for-profit postsecondary educational institution, and who, in the opinion of the Executive Board, is in accord with the purposes of IACAC and does not qualify for membership under Section 1 of this Article.

 - Persons who provide teaching and/or training to professionals who work with students in the transition to postsecondary education, and are employed in a post-baccalaureate or graduate program at an accredited not-for-profit institution according to the policies approved by the IACAC Executive Board.